ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 kubectl get po | grep inventory-mysql
 ```

-* You will see the following result:
+* You should see the following result:

 ```bash
 eduardos-mbp:refarch-cloudnative-kubernetes edu$ kubectl get po | grep inventory-mysql